Date of Award

 An overview of ESD incidence for all materials is provided in relation to beam conditions and material composition.
 Data for a carbon fiber material is discussed in greater detail, comparing results from each detection method.
 Two discharge modes were observed: a sudden-onset, long-duration exponentially-decaying sample current accompanied by the release of intense blue photons, and a sudden spike or arc in current with a white light flash.
 The implications of test results for JWST are discussed.

 Roth, Jennifer Albretsen, "Electrostatic Discharge in Spacecraft Materials" (2009).
-Undergraduate Honors Theses.
-Paper 22.
+Undergraduate Honors Capstone Projects.
+22.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .